cakeng/SNU_CS_OS_2021_Courseworks/README.md

 Enter osfall2021-team1-proj1 and directory run ./generate.sh

 ------Building Test Files------
-Enter osfall2021-team1-proj1/test and create mount directory.
+Enter osfall2021-team1-proj1/test and create "mount" directory.
-build with arm-linux-gnueabi-gcc test_ptree.c
+Build with arm-linux-gnueabi-gcc test_ptree.c
 run ./mnt.sh to mount root image and copy the binary to the root directory in the mounted image.

 To run the VM, change directory to osfall2021-team1-proj1 and run ./qemu.sh
 After booting run the copied binary in the root user home directory.

 It will test 5 cases
  1. Normal cases it passes buf and nr returned from syscall
  2.      nr NULL case => EINVAL
  3.      buf NULL case => EINVAL
  4.      nr less than 1 case